 Today, I am a partner at OnTrack.
 As history informs the present, I have a commitment to protect our clients from bad investments and bad actors.
 I want to build client trust as our currency.
 My mission: help clients see the very best side of investing and achieve their goals.

 We live in Michigan, halfway between Detroit and Ann Arbor.
-My wife is chief academic officer at Schoolcraft College.
-My son is avidly outdoors building go-carts and riding bikes.
-I coach little league and love baseball!
-Snow skiing, traveling and enjoying an all-day IPA or an Oregon pinot noir are among my favorite things.
+My wife is Chief Academic Officer at Schoolcraft College.
+My son is avidly outdoors mowing lawns and playing baseball.
+Snow skiing, traveling, and coaching or watching baseball are all favorite activities.
+When winding down, I appreciate a cold beer or an Oregon pinot noir.
 Philanthropy is high on our priorities.
-We passionately support the American Cancer Society, the Melanoma Research Alliance, the SADS Foundation and Gleaners Community Food Bank.
+We passionately support the Schoolcraft College Foundation, Melanoma Research Alliance, SADS Foundation, Gleaners Community Food Bank, and Little League.